 According to research by Thomas Gilovich, and featured in this article in Psychology Today, even when you walk into a room full of people wearing a Barry Mannilow t-shirt, no one seems to care.
 (Seriously, they actually did this in the experiment).

-The reason, Gilovich suggests, is because we are usually so aware of our own actions and appearance that we have trouble realising other people might not be.
-(It’s also worth considering that we may be so self-conscious it caused us to “slip up” in the first place).
+The reason, Gilovich suggests, is because we are usually so acutely aware of our own actions and appearance that we have trouble realising other people might not be.
+In fact, being so self-conscious might be what caused us to “slip up” in the first place.